-On June 12, 2018, Sonnedix España Finance 2, S.A. (sole shareholder company) agreed to issue secured bonds, to be used primarily for refinancing the existing debt of its subsidiaries at said date who taken together comprised the Limero Project ("Limero I").
+On June 12, 2018, the Company agreed to issue secured bonds, to be used primarily for refinancing the existing debt of its subsidiaries at said date who taken together comprised the Limero Project ("Limero I").

-In addition, on December 11, 2018 Sonnedix España Finance 2, S.A. agreed upon a new issue of secured bonds ("Limero II") to refinance the existing debt related to the Olmeda project.
+In addition, on December 11, 2018 the Company agreed upon a new issue of secured bonds ("Limero II") to refinance the existing debt related to the Olmeda project.

 The face value of the Limero I and II issues amounted to 140,012 thousand and 28,161 thousand euros, respectively, set to mature on June 30, 2037 and with repayments to be made every six months.
-The bond accrues interest at an annual rate of 3.228%, payable every six months on June 30 and December 31 of each year.
+The Limero I and Limero II Bonds accrue interest at an annual nominal rate of 3.228% and 3.216%, respectively, payable every six months on June 30 and December 31 of each year.

-The interest accrued on the financing received from the Limero I and II Bonds during 2023 amounted to 4,195 thousand euros (2022: 4,448 thousand euros).
-In both years said amounts were fully settled at December 31, so that the Company did not recognize accrued interest pending payment at 2023 and 2022 year end (Note 17.g).
-Likewise, during 2023 the Company amortized principal on the Limero I and II Bonds in an amount of 8,072 thousand euros (2022: 7,800 thousand euros).
+The interest accrued on the financing received from the Limero I and II Bonds during 2024 amounted to 3,933 thousand euros (2023: 4,195 thousand euros).
+In both years said amounts were fully settled at December 31, so that the Company did not recognize accrued interest pending payment at 2024 and 2023 year end (Note 17.g).
+Likewise, during 2024 the Company amortized principal on the Limero I and II Bonds in an amount of 8,320 thousand euros (2023: 8,072 thousand euros).

-The bond issue deeds establish early repayment clauses in the event of any non-payment, unless said nonpayment is attributable to administrative causes and payment is made within 3 business days following the due date.
+The bond issue deeds establish early repayment clauses in the event of any non-payment, unless said non-payment is attributable to administrative causes and payment is made within 3 business days following the due date.
 Early repayment can also be triggered if the debt service coverage ratio falls below 1.05x or the original financial model is not maintained for preparing the calculations and projections in accordance with the signed contract, provided there is no other prior consent regarding the matter.

-During 2023 and 2022 Sonnedix España Finance 2, S.A. complied with the minimum financial ratios established in the bond issue contract.
+During 2024 and 2023, the Company complied with the minimum financial ratios established in the bond issue contract.

-Finally, the breakdown by maturity of financial debt at December 31, 2023 and 2022 is as follows:
+Finally, the breakdown by maturity of financial debt at December 31, 2024 and 2023 is as follows: